Have you seen psychedelic plant medicines for sale online? Maybe you’ve even bought some before… Or perhaps you sell them yourself!

 The second piece of advice is about the responsibilities that retailers and facilitators have to avoid and discourage irresponsible ayahuasca use.

-The authors claim that it’s likely that one of the reasons ayahuasca was made illegal was because of the irresponsible use of ayahuasca outside of religious contexts.
+It’s likely that one of the reasons ayahuasca was made illegal was because of the irresponsible use of ayahuasca outside of religious contexts.

 Indeed, a 2012 report from the International Narcotics Control Board notes the rapid increase in popularity of ayahuasca brews, and encourages individual countries to take “appropriate action” against the misuse and trafficking of ayahuasca plants.